a5c-ai/a5c/docs/validation/310/low/documentation/01-align-ci-docs-typecheck.md

 Priority: low
 Category: documentation

-The PR adds a `Typecheck` step to `.github/workflows/lint.yml`, while `CONTRIBUTING.md` states that CI runs lint and performs type checking in test/build flows.

-Proposed alignment options:
+Status: resolved — no action required.

+Summary:
+- `.github/workflows/lint.yml` includes a dedicated "Typecheck (src-only)" step.
-- Update `CONTRIBUTING.md` to reflect that CI now runs a separate `Typecheck` step in the Lint workflow; or
+- `CONTRIBUTING.md` now explicitly documents that CI runs `npm run lint` and a separate Typecheck step (src‑only) in the Lint workflow.
-- Remove the `Typecheck` step from `.github/workflows/lint.yml` and keep type checking within build/test workflows as documented.

-Rationale: Keep docs and CI consistent to avoid confusion for contributors.
+Outcome:
+- Docs and CI are aligned; keeping this entry for traceability of the review.

 Context: PR #310